netdata/netdata/collectors/python.d.plugin/hpssa/README.md

   unit [CapabilityBoundingSet](https://www.freedesktop.org/software/systemd/man/systemd.exec.html#Capabilities) (Linux
   distributions with systemd)

 The default CapabilityBoundingSet doesn't allow using `sudo`, and is quite strict in general.
-Resetting is not optimal, but a next-best solution given the inability to execute `arcconf` using `sudo`.
+Resetting is not optimal, but a next-best solution given the inability to execute `ssacli` using `sudo`.

 As the `root` user, do the following: